 When viewing a planned building, a separate overlay widget appears on the building info sheet, showing you which items have been attached and which items are still pending.
 For a pending item, you can see its position in the fulfillment queue.
+You need to manufacture these items for them to be attached to the building.
 If there is a particular building that you need built ASAP, you can click on the "make top priority" button (or hit CtrlT) to bump the items for this building to the front of their respective queues.